adrianostanley/stormwind-library/README.md

 A library developed in Lua to serve as a framework for building World of Warcraft API addons.

+**⚠️ NOV 11, 2024 - THIS PROJECT IS PAUSED FOR AN INDEFINITE PERIOD:** Due to other dev priorities requiring my attention in recent weeks, I have decided to pause the development of Stormwind Library and its addons.
+I greatly appreciate all the support and feedback received so far and intend to resume work as soon as I complete the ongoing projects.

 # Documentation

 Stormwind Library documentation is built on top of [docusaurus](https://docusaurus.io/)